Cybex International: Acquisition by Life Fitness

 On January 20, 2016, Cybex International, Inc. was purchased by Brunswick Corporation for $195 million.
 As part of this purchase, Cybex joined the Life Fitness portfolio of fitness brands, along with Life Fitness, Hammer Strength, InMovement, SciFIT, and Indoor Cycling Group (ICG).

 Closure of Medway, MA manufacturing facility

 As part of the integration process for Cybex International, Inc. and Brunswick Corporation/Life Fitness, the Medway, MA manufacturing facility, which employed approximately 150 people, was shut down effective September 30, 2017.
 Component fabrication and engineering was moved to other Life Fitness facilities, including the Cybex location in Owatonna, MN, Franklin Park, IL, and Rosemont, IL.

+Acquisition by KPS Capital Partners

+In 2018, the Brunswick Corporation announced it would be spinning-off its fitness equipment business, including its Brunswick Billiards division, as Life Fitness Holdings in 2019.
+In May 2019, Brunswick announced its intention to sell Life Fitness Holdings to KPS Capital Partners. —including the iconic Life Fitness, Hammer Strength, Cybex International, Indoor Cycling Group, SCIFIT, and Brunswick Billiards brands—for approximately $490 million.
+The sale was completed in June 2019.